What is Arctic Engineering?

 "Every great dream begins with the dreamer.
 Remember, you have within you the strength, the patience, and the passion for reaching for the stars and for changing the world."

-Cold regions come with a few more challenges, such as short summer construction season, long distances between habitations, and lack of road access.
+Cold regions come with a few more challenges, such as a short summer construction season, long distances between habitations, and lack of road access.

 An Overview of Arctic Engineering